Polish

 He’s not an easy bloke.
 I’m not romanticising it.
 He’s stubborn.
 He overthinks.
 He likes things a certain way.
 He doesn’t sleep right.
 He can go quiet for hours like his brain’s chewing on something it won’t share.
 Sometimes he says things too blunt and it rubs people up wrong.
 Sometimes he sees patterns where others see feelings, and that can make him look cold when he isn’t.

 But he is a good man.
-Better than most of the “normal” ones walking around outside pretending they’re decent.
+Better than most of the “normal” ones walking around on the outside pretending they’re decent.

 And he listened.